Alex-Turpin/Portfolio/README.md

 <body>Hello everyone and welcome.
   This project is about creating a personal webpage.
-I will be showcasing who I am and what skill I have.
+I will be showcasing who I am and what skills I have.
 I hope to expand this page over time to highlight new and exciting projects I have worked on.
 </body>